vacp2p/rfc/content/docs/rfcs/55/README.md

   uint64 clock = 4;
 }

-message OrganizationMember {
+message CommunityMember {
-  // The roles an organization member MAY have enum Roles {
+  // The roles a community member MAY have enum Roles {
     UNKNOWN_ROLE = 0;
     ROLE_ALL = 1;